Growing Potatoes in Potato Grow Bags

 Have you ever grown your own potatoes?
 There is nothing like the taste of the homegrown variety.
 They are so soft and buttery on their own!
 While I loved digging into the warm soil and finding the little treasures, so did the chipmunks and other little animals.
 I decided to finally try growing potatoes in potato grow bags to see if that would be any better, and I wanted to share my experience with you.
 This is also a great way to grow potatoes if you don’t have a huge garden or only have a small space like a patio.

-I bought 5 grow bags and a few bags of organic soil to fill my pack of bags with from Amazon.
+I bought 5 5-gallon bags and a few bags of organic soil to fill my pack of bags with from Amazon.
 I know I can easily life 5-gallon bags with the weight of the dirt, and for me 10-gallon bags become really heavy.
 In my opinion, the best potato grow bags have handles so you can move them around the yard if needed.
 You can watch the video with this post on Jennifer Rizzo TV to see how I put my bags together and filled them with dirt.
 I know some people have also used burlap sacks, barrels or even pots ( if you used a pot, make sure it has drainage holes.).
 I picked this style of potato bag because it seems sturdy and even had a small flap on the side to dig out new potatoes.
 It felt very similar to planting in a raised bed.

 I set them in an area where they would get full sunlight and plenty if rain water.
 Potatoes also need good drainage otherwise they will rot,and I actually planted mine late in the season this last year (August) so full sun was even more important.
 I wasn’t sure how much of a harvest I was going to get.
-I used seed potatoes this time around, thought normally I used chitted potatoes ( to chit your potatoes, use potato seeds or potatoes that have been cut to each have an eye and then left out a day to two to callous off.
+I used seed potatoes this time around, thought normally I used chitted potatoes ( to chit your potatoes, use potato seeds or potatoes that have been cut to each have an eye and then left out a day to two to callous or dry off.
 See this post here for more info.)

-I put about 6 inches of dirt in the bottom of the bag, and then placed my seed potato on top.
+I put about 6 inches of loose soil in the bottom of the bag, and then placed my seed potato on top.
 In some bags, I placed two potato varieties to see how they performed as an experiment.
-My favorite variety of potato is Yukon Gold which is a waxier type of potato.
-I also love red potatoes, they are so yummy roasted.
 Then the rest of the tuber is covered with another inch or so of dirt.
+You can also mix in some compost.
+My favorite variety of yellow potato is Yukon Gold which is a waxier type of potato.
+I also love red potatoes, they are so yummy roasted and hold up well in cold potato salads.

 Then the waiting happens for the first sprouts to emerge from the dirt.
 Once the shoots emerge from the top, keep an eye on them until they are about 8-10 inches above the soil, then add another layer up to the top of the leaves.
 The nice thing I noticed about using the bags over just planting them straight in the ground is that I didn’t have to use as much soil.
 With traditional methods you have to use a mound to cover your potato plants, and this requires a lot more dirt as it slides down the mound.
 On the flat ground this is called “hilling”.
 A few varieties require more hilling of soil than others depending on how the variety of potato grows unerground, so always double check before you add more dirt which variety you have.

 Keep covering the stem until you reach the top of the bag.
 The nice thing about using bags is that you can also use a netting or fabric to keep the foliage a little more protected from pests.
 Fungal diseases are a little harder to combat, which is why it’s important to grow them from certified seed potatoes, and not grow them near tomatoes or other vegetables in the same family.